Harvard Model Congress

-Harvard Model Congress (HMC) is the largest congressional simulation conference in the world.
-HMC provides high school students from across the United States and abroad an opportunity to experience American government firsthand.
-Although HMC is run entirely by Harvard undergraduates, it is a 501(c)(3) non-profit organization operated independently of the university.
+Harvard Model Congress (HMC) is a congressional simulation conference that provides American high schools and students abroad to experience the American government firsthand.
+HMC is run entirely by Harvard undergraduates; it is a 501(c)(3) non-profit organization operated independently of the university.

-Domestic Conferences
+Domestic conferences

-Harvard Model Congress Boston, founded in 1986, is the oldest of the HMC conferences and is held annually in downtown Boston.
-Each February, nearly 1,500 delegates travel to Boston to handle important issues facing the nation at the time of the conference.
-Students assume roles in committees in the three branches of the United States government.
-Programs include committees acting as the House of Representatives, Senate, and Supreme Court as well as other functions associated with government like lobbying.
+Harvard Model Congress Boston, founded in 1986, is the oldest of the HMC conferences and is held annually in Downtown Boston.
+Each February, nearly 1,500 delegates travel to attend.
+The 2025 conference was the latest to date with over 1700 delegates.
+Programs include committees acting as the House of Representatives, Senate, and Supreme Court, as well as other functions associated with the government.

 Founded in 2001, Harvard Model Congress San Francisco is an American government simulation program based on the Boston model and the first conference of its type on the West Coast.
-The four-day conference, held in the San Francisco Financial District, is more intimate than the Boston conference and features a lower student-staff ratio and more individual attention from Harvard undergraduates.
-The conference was originally located in San Diego and subsequently moved to San Francisco, where it continues today.